Skip to content

 . . . . . . .

 Usually, at about this portion of a review, I spend some time talking about the instrumentation, the aesthetics, and the overall feel of the album.
-This is where I praise the label’s particular packaging or pressing efforts, or regurgitate a piece of the artist’s history and back catalog.
+This is where I praise the label’s particular packaging or pressing efforts, or regurgitate a piece of the artist’s history and back catalogue.
 But today I don’t feel like following my own formula.
 Today I feel like accepting these words as they come.
 Because if everything I’ve said so far still sounds dubious and unconvincing [about this album], then maybe, just maybe, I’ll say nothing at all.